viniciusdm/Case/Readme.md

 >MyProcessedDataFinal.xlsx.

-In general, the results achieved with the algorithm in Python and with the commands in Excel, were equivalent as shown below (results in decimal values).
+In general, the results achieved with the algorithm in Python and with the commands in Excel were equivalent as shown below (results in decimal values).

 ***Overview - Assets***\
 ![Data [Grande]](Imgs/Data.png "Data")